GiovineItalia/Gadfly.jl/docs/src/tutorial.md

 We could have added [`Scale.x_discrete`](@ref Gadfly.Scale.x_discrete)
 explicitly, but this is detected and the right default is chosen.
-This is the case with most of the elements in the grammar: we've omitted [`Scale.x_continuous`](@ref Gadfly.Scale.x_continuous) and [`Scale.y_continuous`](@ref Gadfly.Scale.y_continuous) in the previous plots, as well as [`Coord.cartesian`](@ref), and guide elements such as [`Guide.xticks`](@ref Gadfly.Guide.xticks), [`Guide.xlabel`](@ref Gadfly.Guide.xlabel), and so on.
-As much as possible the system tries to fill in the gaps with reasonable defaults.
+This is the case with most of the elements in the grammar.
+When we've omitted [`Scale.x_continuous`](@ref Gadfly.Scale.x_continuous) and [`Scale.y_continuous`](@ref Gadfly.Scale.y_continuous) in the plots above, as well as [`Coord.cartesian`](@ref), and guide elements such as [`Guide.xticks`](@ref Gadfly.Guide.xticks), [`Guide.xlabel`](@ref Gadfly.Guide.xlabel) and so on, Gadfly tries to fill in the gaps with reasonable defaults.

 ## Rendering